BLCM/bl3mods/Apocalyptech/README.md

 - `broken_hearts_enable.txt` - This can be used to enable the Broken Hearts event after it's officially closed down.
 Includes some related balance changes which were active during the event.
+- `cartels_enable.txt` - This can be used to enable the Revenge of the Cartels event after it's officially closed down.
+This includes a bugfix which was hotfixed along with the event launch.

 ## Main Menu

 - `main_menu_*.txt` - Just a simple tweak to set the main menu to any of the known visual changes.
-Right now that's just normal, Halloween, and Christmas.
+Right now that is: normal, Halloween, Christmas, and Cartels.
 No actual gameplay changes or anything, it's pretty silly.

 ## Mod-Testing Mods